-Read about the Guidance in Alternate Languages
+Read about the Guidance in Other Languages

 Title VI and its regulations forbid recipients of federal financial assistance to conduct their programs in a way that has the effect of subjecting persons to discrimination based on race, color, or national origin.
 Long-standing interpretations of the law and regulations mandate reasonable steps to offer foreign language assistance if necessary to provide meaningful access to LEP persons.
-This requirement has existed for years - but in order to assist the thousands of agencies and organizations that receive financial support from the Department to comply, the Department has drafted the Guidance published in the Federal Register.

 - The number or proportion of LEP persons eligible to be served or likely to be encountered